Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-prepare-buf.rst

 Description
 ===========

-Applications can optionally call the :ref:`VIDIOC_PREPARE_BUF` ioctl to pass ownership of the buffer to the driver before actually enqueuing it, using the :ref:`VIDIOC_QBUF <VIDIOC_QBUF>` ioctl, and to prepare it for future I/O. Such preparations may include cache invalidation or cleaning.
-Performing them in advance saves time during the actual I/O.
+Applications can optionally call the woke :ref:`VIDIOC_PREPARE_BUF` ioctl to pass ownership of the woke buffer to the woke driver before actually enqueuing it, using the woke :ref:`VIDIOC_QBUF <VIDIOC_QBUF>` ioctl, and to prepare it for future I/O. Such preparations may include cache invalidation or cleaning.
+Performing them in advance saves time during the woke actual I/O.

 The struct :c:type:`v4l2_buffer` structure is specified in :ref:`buffer`.